 Under David Brown’s leadership, Aston Martin became synonymous with high-speed grand touring coupes and convertibles in the 1950s, with the best of the marque’s ideas crystalizing in the 1959 DB4.
 The body, designed by Carrozzeria Touring Touring in Italy, used that firm’s Superleggara construction method, which draped light alloy body panels over a system of small-diameter steel tubes.

-The DB4 was the first Aston Martin to be assembled at the company’s Newport Pagnell factory in Buckinghamshire, England.
+The DB4 was the first Aston Martin on the assembly line at the company’s Newport Pagnell factory in Buckinghamshire, England.
 Beneath the “bonnet” was the 3.7-liter, DOHC inline six designed by Tadek Marek.
 Its 240 horsepower was on par with the 3.0-liter V12 in Ferrari’s 250 GT models.

 The DB4 used a 4-speed manual transmission, with overdrive an extra-cost option for quieter high-speed cruising.
 The latter, rather than all-out acceleration, was the DB4’s forte.
-The DB4’s basic design would be retained through the DB5 and DB6 models into 1971.
+The DB4’s basic design stays through the DB5 and DB6 models into 1971.

 Like its contemporaries, the Ferrari 250 GT and Maserati 350 GT, the Aston Martin DB4 used a solid rear axle with leaf spring suspension.
 The Mercedes-Benz 300SL had a swing-axle independent rear suspension, and the 1961 Jaguar E-Type debuted a true independent rear setup.
-Servo-assisted four-wheel disc brakes were standard equipment on the DB4, a boon to everyday usability for which it was designed.
+In addition, servo-assisted four-wheel disc brakes were standard equipment on the DB4, a boon to everyday usability for which it was designed.

 Aston Martin built the standard DB4 in five series, each marked by various changes.
 The optional 266-horsepower Vantage engine, introduced in 1961, boosted performance while retaining the marque’s renowned refinement.
 The last of the line, the DB4 Series V, wore the more aerodynamic faired-in headlight design made more famous on the DB5.